ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

 # Set up mount of the home directory

 During the install, you partitioned your 500Gb drive to create a 20Gb root partition, and over 400Gb of home.
-The system hasnt been told about where to mount the second partition.
+The system hasn't been told about where to mount the second partition.

 Edit fstab to mount /home.